awsdocs/aws-cloudformation-user-guide/doc_source/metadata-section-structure.md

 **Important**
 During a stack update, you cannot update the `Metadata` section by itself\.
 You can update it only when you include changes that add, modify, or delete resources\.

+**Important**
+CloudFormation does not transform, modify, or redact any information you include in the `Metadata` section\.
+Because of this, we strongly recommend you do not use this section to store sensitive information, such as passwords or secrets\.

 ## JSON<a name="metadata-section-structure-example.json"></a>

 ```